2cld/hs-platform/docs/README.md

+# Overview
+My translation of the hs goal is to provide a 'best practices' active monitoring and mitagation serivce to client endpoints.
+The 'best practices' paterns are specifically created for each client through machine learning specific use patterns.
+The client use pattern and hs service malware pattern knowlege are used by the hs-client for continuous client side abnormal behavior mitagation.

+## Major Components
+My translation of the service components required (at ralph-ish level)

+1. hs-client - used to collect telemetry and execute behavior mitagation
+2. hs-telemetry - api based web service target used by client for telemetry collection
+3. hs-mllab - lab for machine learning pipline used for the creation of client mitagation neural patterns
+4. hs-malwarelab - lab used to create malware use telemetry for hs-mllab
+5. hs-dsllab - lab used to model Domain Specific Language useage patterns to obtain deeper business specific use patterns
+6. hs-customer-webportal - gui portal for ralph-types to show client value
+7. hs-automation-webportal - gui portal for ralph-types...
+IMHO this should just be a deployment CI/CD pipeline

 # Documents for hs-platform
 Automated platform deployment to simulate an isolated small business local network for testing and user training lab.